-NUT still has some hidden dependencies on GNU Make which show up while running make distcheck.
+Older NUT codebase (release tarballs) has some hidden dependencies on GNU Make which show up while running make distcheck.
 If you are running make distcheck or its variants, you will need to install GNU Make (devel/gmake in the ports tree), which is incidentally what the official FreeBSD port of NUT does for all builds.